-We accept applications through the month of October each year and aim to pass along funding recommendations by the end of November.
-Applicants are notified as soon as possible when final approvals have been made.
+We accept applications through the month of October and aim to have funding decisions approved by mid-December.
+Applicants are notified as soon as possible once final approvals have been made.

 Eligibility Criteria